Reset filters

 5 CHU Sainte-Justine Research Centre, University of Montréal, Montréal, Canada; Department of Family Medicine, McGill University, Montréal, Canada.

-6 Department of Mathematics and Statistics, Concordia University, Montréal, Canada; PERFORM Centre, Concordia University, Montréal, Canada.
+6 Department of Mathematics and Statistics, McGill University, Montréal, Canada; PERFORM Centre, Concordia University, Montréal, Canada.

-7 Department of Epidemiology, Biostatistics and Occupational Health, McGill University,
+7 Department of Epidemiology, Biostatistics and Occupational Health, Montréal, Canada.

 Description

-Objectives: To confirm that WHO weight-for-length Z-scores (zWFL) and WHO body mass index Z-scores (zBMI) in infancy are associated with adiposity and cardiometabolic measures at 8-10 years old and to compare the predictive ability of the two methods.
+Objectives: To confirm that World Health Organization weight-for-length z scores (zWFL) and World Health Organization body mass index z scores (zBMI) in infancy are associated with adiposity and cardiometabolic measures at 8-10 years old and to compare the predictive ability of the 2 methods.

 Links